cloudmesh-community/fa18-516-29/project-report/report.md

        This will show the below ext4 filesystem:
          /dev/xvda1

-    2. df -h will show the space available in the above file system.If it is nearly full,then take more volume for the EC2 instances by following the below steps:
+    2. df -h will show the space available in the above file system.If it is nearly full,then take more volume for the EC2 instances by following the below steps.

-    3. On the left side in Elastic Block Store,go to Volumes.Add the number of volumne required(another 8GB) to all the instances.
-          All this will be mapped to the drive /dev/xvda.
+    3. On the left side in Elastic Block Store,go to Volumes.Add the number of volumne required(another 8GB) to all the instances.All this will be mapped to the drive /dev/xvda.

     4. Login to putty of the machines and run lsblk.This will show something like below: xvda    202:0    0   16G  0 disk